🔥 30% Off! →

 • Priapism, an erection that lasts too long after sexual stimulation has occurred.
 If it lasts longer than four hours it’s a medical emergency and should be treated immediately.

-• Penile Implants – Medical devices surgically inserted in the penis, penile implants produce erections on demand.
+Penile Implants – Medical devices requiring surgical procedures to be inserted in the penis, penile implants produce erections on demand.
 Their drawbacks?
 Depending on the type of implant, their parts can malfunction, they may require manual dexterity, your penis either may not be as hard as you like or may always be slightly hard.
 The semirigid rod penile implants can also lead to injury due to constant pressure on the inside of the penis and may be hard to hide under clothing.

 Penis pumps can’t increase your penis size.
-Stay away from manufacturers who claim that they are effective for penis enlargement.
+While searching for penis pumps sold online, stay away from manufacturers who claim that they are effective for penis enlargement.
 They won’t affect the length or girth.
 The purpose of a penis pump is to help you get and maintain an erection.
 This is a beneficial and yet temporary effect.

 Frequently Asked Questions About Penis Pumps